 Made in Italy… Sometimes

 Are you wondering where is Smeg made?
 The answer will probably disappoint you.
-The place of origin adds to the novelty factor and by extension to the cost of a product, whether it is a baking pan or a stand mixer.
+The place of origin adds to the novelty factor, and by extension to the cost of a product, whether it is a baking pan or a stand mixer.
 Smeg’s major product offering is their white goods right from the Elizabeth gas cooker in the 1950s with smaller appliances added to the collection in 2014.

-Are Smeg Appliances worth it?
+Are Smeg Appliances Worth It?

-After discovering the eye-watering price of their products, the logical question most people ask is, whether Smeg Appliances are worth spending a fortune on?
+After discovering the eye-watering price of their products, the logical question most people ask is, whether Smeg appliances are worth spending a fortune on.

 If aesthetics and design are more important to you compared to all other features and benefits, then yes, investing in a few Smeg appliances is worth it.